-LAYOFF AND RECALL
+ARTICLE 16 LAYOFF AND RECALL

 Section 16.1 Employees may be laid off as a result of lack of work, lack of appropriated funds, or abolishment of position.
 In the event of a layoff, the Employer shall notify the affected bargaining unit member(s) fifteen (15) calendar days in advance of the effective date of the layoff.

-Any layoffs in the bargaining unit shall be in accordance with departmental seniority (i.e., the most recent employee hired shall be the first employee laid off).
+Any layoffs in the bargaining unit shall be in accordance with departmental seniority, i.e. the most recent employee hired shall be the first employee laid off.
 The Employer agrees to meet and discuss with representatives of the OPBA regarding the impact of the layoff on bargaining unit employees.

-Section 16.2 Employees who are laid off shall be placed on a recall list for a period of two (2) years.
-If there is a recall, employees who are still on the recall list shall be recalled, in the inverse order of their layoff, provided they are presently qualified to perform the work in the work section to which they are recalled.
-Any recalled employee requiring additional training to meet the position qualifications in existence at the time of recall must satisfactorily complete the additional training requirement within twelve (12) months of recall.
-Any training required in this section shall be at the Employer's expense.
+Section 16.2 Sergeants who are laid off shall be demoted to the rank of Patrol Officer and shall be placed on a recall list eligible for to be promoted back to their former rank of Sergeant for a period of three (3) years.
+If there is a recall, employees who are still on the recall list shall be recalled, in the inverse order of their layoff.